n3wjack/faircamp-docker/README.md

 It's possible to run a specific version of Faircamp by passing in an extra parameter to the `run-faircamp.cmd` script.
 This version must be an existing Docker tag, which match the Faircamp version in the container.
 You can see the [available tags here](https://hub.docker.com/repository/docker/n3wjack/faircamp/tags).

-For example, to run version 15 of Faircamp:
+For example, to run version 1.1 of Faircamp:

+      .\run-faircamp.cmd 1.1

+### Run only once

+By default the `run-faircamp.cmd` script will run in a loop, until you tell it to stop.
+The idea is that you might be tweaking your Faircamp site configuration, while you have the command running in a shell continuously.

+If you only want it to run once, you can pass the command line argument `-singlerun`, like this:

+      .\run-faircamp.cmd -singlerun

+You can also combine this with a specific version numbern as mentioned earlier.

-      .\run-faircamp.cmd 15
+      .\run-faircamp.cmd 1.1 -singlerun

 ## Build the container yourself